 Working with Saran Kohli, we designed a couple of suits (see below) which bring the best of both worlds together.
 Both suits are as yet unreleased, but we are doing bespoke and MtM orders.

-This first suit, we debuted at LFWM in the summer of 2017.
-Using raw Indian silk as the fabric for the suit, we tailored the fit and used military buttons inspired by British India to finish with a high waist, pleated trouser.
-The waistcoat used a French Linen and floral motif.
+This first suit, we debuted in the summer of 2017.
+Using raw Indian silk as the fabric for the suit, we tailored the fit and used military buttons to finish with a high waist, pleated trouser.
+The waistcoat uses a French Linen and floral motif.